On a Lagrangian formulation of the incompressible Euler equation: Introduction

 is analytic.
 Here $T > 0$ is any time up to which the fluid motion exists for sure.
 As $s > n/2+1$ we know by the Sobolev imbedding that the evaluation map at $x \in \R^n$

 is a continuous linear map.
 Thus $t \mapsto \varphi(t,x)-x$ is analytic.
 Hence the claim. \end{proof}

 \emph{Related work}: To use an ODE-type approach for \eqref{E} via a Lagrangian formulation is already present in the works of Lichtenstein \cite{lichtenstein} and Gunter \cite{gunter}.
 One can also get analyticity in Lagrangian coordinates by using their successive approximation procedure.\\ The idea to express \eqref{E} as a geodesic equation on the ''Lie group'' $\Ds$, the group of diffeomorphisms, goes back to Arnold \cite{arnold}.
 In Ebin, Marsden \cite{ebin_marsden}, Ebin and Marsden worked out Arnold's idea by proving the analog of Theorem \ref{th_main} for the Sobolev spaces $H^s(M)$, where $M$ is a compact, smooth and oriented manifold of dimension $n$ and $s > n/2+1$, with the difference that they proved the Christoffel map $\Gamma$ to be smooth and not analytic (it is not so clear to us whether $\Gamma$ is analytic for all these $M$).
 Later Cantor \cite{cantor} showed the analog of Theorem \ref{th_main} for weighted Sobolev spaces on the whole space $H^s_w(\R^n)$, $s > n/2+1$ (Cantor stated it with $\Gamma$ smooth, but one can show that his $\Gamma$ is analytic).
 In Serfati \cite{serfati} the analog of Theorem \ref{th_main} was shown for $C^{k,\alpha}$-spaces over $\R^n$, $k \geq 1$ and $0 < \alpha < 1$.
-Most recently analytic dependence in the Lagrangian coordinates was shown to be true in the case of Sobolev spaces $H^s(\mathbb T^n)$, $s > n/2+1$, in Shnirelman \cite{shnirelman} and in the case of H\"older spaces $C^{1,\alpha}(\mathbb T^n)$, $0 < \alpha < 1$, in Frisch, Zheligovsky \cite{frisch} for fluid motion in the $n$-dimensional torus $\mathbb T^n=\R^n/\mathbb Z^n$.\\ \\ This paper is more or less an excerpt from the thesis Inci \cite{thesis}.
+Most recently analytic dependence in the Lagrangian coordinates was shown to be true in the case of Sobolev spaces $H^s(\mathbb T^n)$, $s > n/2+1$, in Shnirelman \cite{shnirelman} and in the case of H\"older spaces $C^{1,\alpha}(\mathbb T^n)$, $0 < \alpha < 1$, in Frisch, Zheligovsky \cite{frisch} for fluid motion in the $n$-dimensional torus $\mathbb T^n=\R^n/\mathbb Z^n$.\\ As an application of the results of this paper we prove in Inci \cite{nonuniform} that the solution map of the incompressible Euler equation is nowhere locally Lipschitz and nowhere differentiable.\\ \\ This paper is more or less an excerpt from the thesis Inci \cite{thesis}.
 So omitted proofs or references where they can be found are given in Inci \cite{thesis}.